snowyu/property-manager.js/README.md

 1. Problem: how to assign an object value of a property?
    * replace the standard `assignPropertyTo()` method.
    * define the attribute's `assign(value, dest, src, name)` method on the `$attributes`.
-     * the custom attribute's` assign` the value. return the changed value.
+     * the custom attribute's `assign` the value. return the changed value.
 2. Problem: how to decide which property should be assign or get default value of an attribute?
-   1. define all attriubtes on this object even though the value is null.
+   1. define all attributes on this object even though the value is null.
       * no default value feature.
    2. define a simple `$attributes` property to manage this:
       * {attrName: {value:'defaultValue'}, ...}
-   3. define a complex `$attributes`(use `Properties` class) to manage attibutes.
+   3. define a complex `$attributes`(use `Properties` class) to manage attributes.

 So we have these classes: SimplePropertyManager,NormalPropertyManager and AdvancePropertyManager.